syntax-tree/nlcst-to-string/readme.md

 ## API

-This package exports the following identifiers: `toString`.
+This package exports the identifier `toString`.
 There is no default export.

 ### `toString(node[, separator])`